varshneydevansh/FilterTube/docs/CHANNEL_BLOCKING_SYSTEM.md

 Risk areas:
 - Regex patterns like `/@([\w.-]+)/` are ASCII/underscore biased and can truncate or fail.
 - If handle normalization drops unicode glyphs, stored handle won’t match DOM/JSON handle.

+Mitigation (current):
+- Handle parsing/normalization is centralized in `js/shared/identity.js` and is percent-decoding + unicode-aware.

 ### 6.3 Collaboration ambiguity
 - A single video can belong to multiple collaborators.